Madeleine-Henderson/1701QCA-Assessment1/replicationproject/replication.md

 ### Reading: Scott Sullivan, Prototyping Interactive Objects ###

-*What I thought before: Describe something that you thought or believed before you read the source that was challenged by the reading.*
+*What I thought before: Describe something that you thought or believed before you read the source that was challenged by the reading.* Before reading this chapter I did not have the perspective that this type of design involves synthesiszing, problem solving and simplifying.
+This chapter made me very aware of that process and its importance in making good designs.

 *What I learned: Describe what you now know or believe as a result of the reading.
-Don't just describe the reading: write about what changed in YOUR knowledge.*
+Don't just describe the reading: write about what changed in YOUR knowledge.* From reading about the case study of Capybara, I learnt that projects like this are used with the purpose of providing infomation for things like store layout, product placment aswell as monitoring foot traffic.
+I was never aware or thought that extensive teach projects like this would/ could be used for things like setting up a effective store layout.
+This reading helped me gain knowledge of how this sort of project can be resourceful in many diffrent situations no matter how small or large.
+This reading broadened my knowledge of how this sort of technology can be used.

-*What I would like to know more about: Describe or write a question about something that you would be interested in knowing more about.*
+*What I would like to know more about: Describe or write a question about something that you would be interested in knowing more about.* I would be interested in knowing more about how these sort of projects can apply to more and diffrent types of real world scenarios.

-*How this relates to the project I am working on: Describe the connection between the ideas in the reading and one of your current projects or how ideas in the reading could be used to improve your project.*
+*How this relates to the project I am working on: Describe the connection between the ideas in the reading and one of your current projects or how ideas in the reading could be used to improve your project.* This reading allowed me to really broaden my view on coming up with projects.
+This reading was also interesting in seeing how practical and benifical this project was, this makes me wonder if I should focus on making my projects more practical for day to day life.

 ## Interaction flowchart ##